mtov/engsoftmoderna/en/chapter2.md

 authority to prioritize the user stories.
 There are at least three profiles for customer representatives:

-* Suppose internal development of a system, i.e., the IT department of a company is developing a system for a department X of the same company.
-In this case, the customer representative can be an employee from department X.
+* Suppose a team that is developing a system for a department of the same company.
+In this case, the customer representative can be an employee from this department.

-* Suppose the development team was hired to develop a system for another company X. That is, we are discussing outsourced development.
+* Suppose a team that is developing a system for another company.
-In this case, the customer representative should be an employee of company X, who has a deep knowledge of the system domain and who will be one of its main users.
+In this case, the customer representative should be an employee of that company who has a deep knowledge of the system domain.

-* Suppose the development team of company X was assigned to make a system for an audience external to the company.
-For example, the Q&A forum application used as example in this chapter.
-So the clients are not employees of X, but external customers.
-In this case, the customer representative should be someone from the company X's marketing, sales, or business areas.
+* Suppose a team that develops a product that is offered in the market, for any client.
+In this case, the customer representative should be someone from the marketing, sales, or business areas.
 In other words, it should be a person close to the problem and as far away from the solution as possible.
-For this reason, it should not be a developer.
-This type of customer representative is sometimes referred to as a **user proxy**.
+Thus, it should not be a developer.
+This type of customer representative is referred to as a **user proxy**.

 \index{Velocity}
 \index{User Stories!Velocity}
 **How to define the team's velocity?** There is no silver bullet for this issue.
 This definition depends on the team's experience.
-If the team members have already participated in projects similar to the one they are starting, this is certainly a less difficult question.
-Otherwise, you have to experiment and calibrate the velocity in the following iterations.
+If the team members have already participated in projects similar to the one they are starting, this is a less difficult question.
+Otherwise, the team has to experiment and calibrate its velocity in the following iterations.

 **Can stories include software infrastructure installation tasks?**
 No, stories are specified by the customer representative, who is not an expert in Software Engineering.
 However, a story can give rise to a task such as "install and test the database".
 In summary, stories refer to functional requirements.
-However, to implement them tasks are required, which can be associated with functional requirements, non-functional requirements, or technical tasks, such as the installation of databases, frameworks, etc.
+To implement them tasks are required, which can be associated with functional requirements, non-functional requirements, or technical tasks, such as the installation of databases, frameworks, etc.

-**Story X depends on Story Y, but the customer representative prioritized X before Y. What should I do?** For example, suppose that in the system example the customer representative allocated the story "Post Question" for iteration 2 and the story "Post Answer" for iteration 1.
+**Story X depends on story Y, but the customer representative prioritized X before Y. What should I do?** For example, suppose that in our example the customer representative allocated the story "Post Question" for iteration 2 and the story "Post Answer" for iteration 1.
 The question then is as follows: Should the team respect this allocation?
-Yes, because the rule is clear: the customer representative is the final authority when it comes to defining the order of story implementation.
-So, you can ask the following: How can we post responses without having the questions?
-For this, you can implement some placeholder questions that cannot be modified by users.
-In iteration 1, after running the system, these questions will appear by default, perhaps with a very simple layout, and then we will be able to only to answer these pre-defined questions.
+And the answer is yes, because the customer representative is the final authority when it comes to defining the order of story implementation.
+But then you can ask the following: How can we post responses without having the questions?
+For this, you can use placeholder questions that cannot be modified by users.
+In iteration 1, these questions will appear by default, perhaps with a very simple layout, and then users will be able to only answer these questions.

-**When does an XP project end?** When the customer representative decides that the already implemented stories are sufficient and that there is no more relevant stories to be implemented.
+**When does an XP project end?** When the customer representative decides that the implemented stories are sufficient and that there is no more relevant stories to be implemented.

 ### Programming Practices